SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 **Jona: "Understood.
 I am here."**

 (The pitstop is now planned, but still not locked in.
-We are brave and stay out for the last lap...)
+We are very brave and stay out for the last lap...)

 **Jona: "Warning.
 You will run out of fuel in one lap.
 You should come in immediately.
 Shall I instruct the pit crew?"**

-(With the last question, Jona aks, whether the pitstop plan shall be locked in.)
+(With the last question, Jona asks, whether the pitstop plan shall be locked in.)

 **Driver: "Ok, let's go on."**